 Dave Made a Maze (2017) | An Actually Fun Funhouse

-Scrolling deep into the never-ending list of options to watch on one of our various streaming services, my girlfriend came across a movie with a bizarre premise about how a man created a cardboard maze and cannot get out.
+Scrolling deep into the never-ending list of options to watch on one of our various streaming services, my girlfriend came across a movie with a bizarre premise about how a man created a cardboard maze and could not get out.
 Needless to say, it caught our attention.
 And with little to go on other than a few positive reviews, we decided to take a chance and see what it would entail.
 It ended up being a risk I’m ecstatic that we took.

 Image: Gravitas Ventures